kopurando/virga.app-youtube-dl-GUI-for-OS-X/README.md

 or simply download a binary from http://ffmpegmac.net/ and put it into your `/usr/local/bin/` dir.

 ##Installation
 Download the _youtube-dl-GUI.app_ into your Applications folder and drag its icon onto your Dock.

-_Note: the app uses notifications for output, so enable Banners in your Notifications Center for more verbose operation._
+The app uses notifications for output, so enable Banners in your Notifications Center for more verbose operation._

+_Note: the app is currently unsigned (I am not a developer),_ thus you may need to open System Preferences -> Security and Privacy -> General and allow youtube-dl-GUI to run.
+It is required only once.
+If this app becomes popular, I will sign the code to avoid this step.

 ##To do
 - ~~Work with any browser (Safari, Canary etc)~~